-Lifelong Learning Art and Art History Courses
+Lifelong Learning Studio Arts and Art History Courses

 Lifelong Learning courses are designed primarily for students age 50 and over.
 Not all listed courses are offered each semester.
 See schedule of Lifelong Learning classes to find current schedules, location, dates, and costs.